alextremmel/Accuracy-Falloff-Over-Distance-Visual/README.md

 receiver_distance = distance from the receiver to the average_sender_position

-time_accuracy = accuracy of the clock on the receiver
+time_accuracy = accuracy of the clock on the receiver, higher is more accurate

-location_accuracy = accuracy of the position
+location_accuracy = accuracy of the position, higher is more accurate